Tool to generate magic squares size N, kind of matrices composed of distinct integers set such as the sum of any row or column are equal.

 Kaldor's magic square is a square used in economics, which has nothing to do with digits or numbers of mathematics but rather with concepts from economic policy.

 dCode retains ownership of the "Magic Square" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Magic Square" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Magic Square" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Magic Square" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Magic Square" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Magic Square" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Magic Square" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.